 - say their partner constantly follows, rings or texts them wanting to know where they are, what they are doing and who they are with

 - be regularly criticised or verbally put down by their partner in front of you

-- say their partner is jealous and possessive and accuses them of having affairs with other people
+- say their partner is jealous and possessive and accuses them of having affairs with, talking to or thinking about other people

 - wear inappropriate clothing in summer months such as scarves and long sleeves or wear heavy make-up and sunglasses inside to hide signs of physical abuse

 - often be late to work or appointments or cancel meetings with you at the last minute

 - stop seeing or speaking with you, friends and family

 - say their partner controls the money (i.e. gives them none or not enough and makes them account for every cent that is spent)

 - be reluctant to work from home or return home after a day out or in the office